By Alexandre Cohen

 The beach of Saleccia (Haute-Corse)

 Located in the Agriates desert, the beach of Saleccia is lined with juniper dunes on one side and marshes on the other.
 The difficulty of access to this beach will guarantee you a privileged experience of tranquility and rest.
 The white and fine sandy beach finishes its race in a transparent turquoise water.
-This little jewel deserves a detour.
+This little jewel is worth a detour.

 The large beach of Hendaye (Pyrénées-Atlantiques)